As photographers, a unique challenge exists in mastering how to photograph birds in flight.

 Again a little bit of time online will help you know how to find the bird you’re after.

-Also, you may need to hike for some time to reach an ideal vantage point.
+Also, you may need to hike for some time to reach an ideal vantage point, and use binoculars or a spotting scope.

 Make sure that you have a suitable backpack for your gear and include a couple of snacks and water bottles.
 Above all else, let someone else know where you’re heading.